-Global Characterization Table 3 displays the average values of several graph structure metrics of LWA[\geq 5]{} aggregated by academic position and for the conference organizers and non-organizers (regular conference participants), respectively.
+Global Characterization Table 5 displays the average values of several graph node centralities of LWA[≥ 5]{} aggregated by academic position and for the conference organizers and non-organizers (regular conference participants), respectively.
 Note, that while the categories referring to academic status are disjoint (the category other includes all participants that do not fit one of the other four) organizers and non-organizers from all the 'status' categories.

 A first observation is that the organizers have significantly higher scores in all nine measures under observation.
 In the considered conference scenario this is highly plausible due to the nature of an organizer's job during a conference - which in the case of LWA 2010 also included the supervision and maintenance of the RFID-experiment and the CONFERATOR.
 Among the four academic positions, striking differences can be noticed.
 First of all, the student scores in all centralities are lower than those of the other categories.
 We attribute this phenomenon to the fact, that students are less established in their scientific communities than scientists in higher academic positions and usually have little conference experience.
-This example motivates the need of social tools that assist participants in initiating contact to their communities and persons of interest.
+This example motivates the use of social tools that could assist participants in initiating contact to their communities and persons of interest.

 Within the categories "Prof.", "PostDoc" and "PhD-student" the eigenvalue centralities show a particular behavior.
 While the unweighted eigenvalue centrality eig does not fluctuate much, the weighted versions eig{Σ} and $eig{\#}$ increase strongly from one position to the next higher one.
 Eigenvalue centralities are considered a measure of importance.
 It seems plausible, that in a contact graph among scientists, the players with longer scientific experience - including a higher and broader degree of knowledge within scientific areas and more previous contacts and collaborations with their colleagues - are considered more important and that this attitude is reflected in their contacts.
 The node strength measures show similar results.
-While the degree deg is only slightly different among the three positions, the weighted versions $str{\#}$ and especially str{Σ} show large differences and increase together with the position.
-The considerable difference between the weighted and unweighted measures can be indicates the relevance of the frequency and the length of the contacts: Professors, for example, have longer and more contacts to other participants than postdocs.
+While the degree degis only slightly different among the three positions, the weighted versions $str{\#}$ and especially str{Σ} show large differences and increase together with the position.
+The considerable difference between the weighted and unweighted measures indicates the relevance of the frequency and the length of the contacts: Professors, for example, have longer and more contacts to other participants than PostDocs.

-Another aspect is illustrated by the betweenness (bet) scores: Relatively to the other groups, a lot of shortest paths of LWA[≥ 5]{} run through nodes of PostDoc's.
+Another aspect is illustrated by the betweenness (bet) scores: Relatively to the other groups, a lot of shortest paths of LWA[≥ 5]{} run through nodes of PostDocs.
 We attribute this to the structure of scientific institutes, where usually one professor supervises several PostDocs who again each supervise several PhD-students.
 PostDocs are the connection between professors and the postgraduates and thus assume the role of gatekeepers in their working environment.

-Finally, for the rawComm metric it is harder to come up with a plausible explanation for the difference and order of the academic positions.
-However, as described in [12], it can be combined with ndeg - the degree divided by the maximum degree - to gain a role classification for the network's nodes in the following way: One out of four roles is assigned to a node v according to molo(w) := w Ambassador $ndeg(v) \ge s, rawComm(v) \ge t$ Big Fish $ndeg(v) \geq s, rawComm(v) \lneq t$ fore(v) := v Bridge $ndeg(v) \lneq s, rawComm(v) \geq t$ Loner $ndeg(v) \leq s, rawComm(v) \leq t$ where s and t are thresholds that we chose as s = t = 0.5 - the same choice as in [12].
+Explicit Roles For the rawComm measure it is harder to come up with a plausible explanation for the different values and the order of the academic positions.
+However, as described in [28], it can be combined with ndeg - the degree divided by the maximum degree - to gain a role classification for the network's nodes in the following way: One out of four roles is assigned to a node v according to where s and t are thresholds that we chose as s = t = 0.5 - the same choice as in [28].

+$role(v) := \langle$ $ndeg(v) \ge s, rawComm(v) \ge t$ Big Fish $ndeg(v) \geq s, rawComm(v) \lneq t$ Bridge $ndeg(v) \lneq s, rawComm(v) \geq t$ Loner $ndeg(v) \leq s, rawComm(v) \leq t$